-TED is a conference to present "Ideas worth spreading", and past speakers include Bill Clinton, Bill Gates, Bono, Google founders Larry Page and Sergey Brin, and many Nobel Prize winners.
+About six months before “Yo-Yo Samurai” was completed, I gave a talk at TEDxTokyo.
+The TED conference presents “Ideas worth spreading,” with past speakers including Bill Clinton, Bill Gates, Bono, Google founders Larry Page and Sergey Brin, and many Nobel Prize winners.

-"If I could stand on original TED stage in the future, doesn't it also change public’s image of the Yo-Yo?”
+I thought, “This isn’t like the circus that I was aiming for, but the result is the same – A place where the world pays attention?
+If I could stand on the original TED stage in the future, won’t it also change the public’s image of the Yo-Yo?”

 In 2012, the timing for the audition to select speakers for TED 2013 was perfect.
 I performed my newly-completed “Yo-Yo Samurai” act at the audition, and was selected as the first ever speaker from Japan at TED.